xxao/pero/docs/properties/readme.md

 - **line_dash:** *(float,)*
   Specifies the line dash style as a collection of numbers defining the lengths of lines and spaces in-between.
-  Specified value is used if the 'line_style' property is set to *pero.LINE_STYLE.CUSTOM*.
+  Specified value is used if the 'line_style' property is set to *pero.LINE_STYLE_CUSTOM*.

 - **line_cap:** *str*
   Specifies the line ends shape as any item from the [pero.LINE_CAP](../enums/readme.md#LINE_CAP) enum.